Strong Bounds for Evolution in Undirected Graphs: Suppressor bounds

 \section{Suppressor bounds}

-In this section we prove the first non-trivial lower bound for the fixation probability of an arbitrary undirected graph, namely the \emph{Thermal Theorem} (Section~\ref{thermal-subsec}), which generalizes the analysis of the fixation probability of regular graphs~\cite{Nowak05}.
+In this section we prove our lower bound for the fixation probability of an arbitrary undirected graph, namely the \emph{Thermal Theorem} (Section~\ref{thermal-subsec}), which generalizes the analysis of the fixation probability of regular graphs~\cite{Nowak05}.
 Furthermore we present for every function $\phi (n)$, where $\phi (n)=\omega (1)$ and $\phi (n)\leq \sqrt{n}$, a class of $(\frac{n}{\phi(n) + 1},\frac{n}{\phi (n)})$ -selective suppressors in Section~\ref{selective-suppressor-subsec}.